hpc2n/linux-command-line-101/docs/filesystem.md

 !!!
 Warning

-    You may need quotation marks as well around some wildcards.
+    You may need quotation marks around some wildcards as well.

 !!! tip "Try some of the commands below"

     Useful files for these examples are found in ``exercises/patterns``

 !!!
-Example "Some examples of use of wildcards"
+Example "Some examples of the use of wildcards"

     ```bash
     myfile?.txt